 Your right to cancel

 Before your loan money is disbursed, you may cancel all or part of your loan.
-Your request will need to made in writing 14 days before the disbursement date listed on your notification letter and include:
+Your request will need to be made in writing 14 days before the disbursement date listed on your notification letter and include:

 - Your full name